Pest Control

 Minks are drawn to places that provide the best feeding and shelter alternatives.
 Take measures to remove these attractants from your yard to decrease their presence.
 While changing their environment is not as simple as it is for certain pests, you can attempt the following methods.

-Regarding abandoned dens and tunnels, minks are fond of setting up residence in these shelters.
+Regarding abandoned dens and tunnels, minks fondly reside in these shelters.
 Sealing off or removing these shelter sites will be crucial in removing and repelling minks.
-If you find any of these abandoned tunnels or shelter sights, be sure to destroy them or altogether remove them.
+If you find any of these abandoned tunnels or shelter sights, destroy or remove them altogether.

 5. Trapping and Releasing Minks